 What's a CSA?
 It's really the only way city-dweller and participate regularly in a local farm's harvest aside from shopping at a farmers' market or a farm stand.
 It's basically a co-op system in which the buyers provide capital upfront for the farmer to plant the farm.
 You are in essence a shareholder in the farm.

-If that doesn't inspire you to cook, I don't know what will.
-The City Cook (Simon & Schuster, 2010) is a straightforward approach to cooking more at home, aimed specifically at people living in small spaces in urban settings.
+(Simon & Schuster, 2010) is a straightforward approach to cooking more at home, aimed specifically at people living in small spaces in urban settings.
 From how to set up your pantry and get the best meat from your local butcher, to recipes and an appendix you'll actually use, this book holds your hand through that messy break-up with take-out and leads you to the light of cooking more at home.

 You can see why I love it.